Boroughs | Kensington and Chelsea

 Kensington and Chelsea is a unique central London borough with many economic strengths: a strong visitor economy with world class institutions, cultural attractions and museums, a retail and hospitality offer, as well as strong creative and cultural industries.

 This strength must be seen in contrast to the real and debilitating deprivation which also occurs across the borough.
-As a central London borough which benefits the income generated by many visitors, we have been hit particularly hard by the Covid-19 pandemic.
+As a central London borough which benefits the income generated by many visitors, we had been hit particularly hard by the Covid-19 pandemic.

 Population